Renadyousef/Fake-news-text-classfier/README.md

 # Fake-news-text-classfier
-A machine learning project to classify news articles as real or fake based on their text content, using feature engineering, TF-IDF vectorization, and logistic regression.
+A machine learning project to classify news articles as real or fake based on their text content, using feature engineering, TF-IDF vectorization to process NLP, and logistic regression.

 1.Dataset